alisoftengine/dndcc/README.md

 ## Interaction

-Upon entering into the **DnDCC**, the user will be presented with the **Character Create** page which features the character creation event.
-The user can enter in their desired character information in the various input fields, then click the **"Submit"** button at the bottom of the page.
+Upon visting **DnDCC**, the user will be presented with the **Character Create** page which features the character creation event.
+The user can enter their desired character information in the various input fields, then click the **"Submit"** button at the bottom of the page.
 However, the only field _required_ for character submission is the **Character Name**.
 The **Player Name** and **Campaign Name** can remain empty while all other fields will generate random attributes.
 All information can be edited later in the **Character Edit** page.

 ![creation_page2](https://i.imgur.com/u5Sqbnl.png)